 My best friend in high school was Kelly.
 She and I were in band together.
 She was a year older than me.
-We did all sorts of fun things together, and now that we are all grown up, we still enjoy each other's company, though we don't see each other as often as we would like.
+We did all sorts of fun things together, and now that we are all grown up, we still enjoy each other's company, though not as often as we would like.